RS1999ent/spectroscope/README.md

 ============
 Spectroscope is an implementation of request-flow comparison, a technique for diagnosing performance changes in distributed systems.
-Please see the NSDI 2011 paper "Diagnosing performance changes by comparing request flows" for more information.
+Please see the NSDI 2011 paper <a href="http://www.pdl.cmu.edu/PDL-FTP/SelfStar/NDSI11_abs.shtml">"Diagnosing performance changes by comparing request flows"</a> for more information.

 Overview of source code
 ============